labsyspharm/minerva-public-website/docs/people.md

 # Contact Us

-**Suggestions** to Minerva code and documentation can be made by opening an issue in the {GitHub repository}(https://github.com/labsyspharm/minerva-story/issues).
+**Suggestions** to Minerva code and documentation can be made by opening an issue in the [GitHub repository](https://github.com/labsyspharm/minerva-story/issues).

 **Commonly-encountered questions** are documented on the [FAQ page](FAQ.md)